RUFAI-T/RUFAI-T/README.md

-- 👋 Hi, I’m @RUFAI-T
+- 👋 Hi, I’m Rufai
-- 👀 I’m interested in Data Science, Web Development, Artificial Intelligence and its applications
+- 👀 I’m interested in Web Development, Artificial Intelligence and its applications
 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on web development exercises, and other projects related to my field
 - 📫 How to reach me [message me on twitter] https://twitter.com/amirufai